Illinois Hotel Accident and Injury Lawyers in Chicago

 Escalator accidents commonly involve:

-- Faulty alignment of the steps that can also lead to hands being entrapped,
+- Faulty alignment of the steps can also lead to hands being entrapped,

 - Missing steps, broken steps, or an electrical issue.